thegooddocsproject/templates/base-template/about-base-template.md

 * Decide what format will best express the nature of the content.
 For example, text only, or multi-media options such as diagrams, screenshots or video.
 * Consider how the format you choose will impact maintenance.
 This can include human work-hours, as well as ongoing processes and infrastructure requirements.
 * Reference your style guide which should have recommend guidelines for using multi-media such as image size and video length.
+* For content involving numbered items or steps, consider advising the author to "chunk" steps into sub-sections of approximately 5-10 steps.
+This makes the information easier to read and remember, and for procedures gives the end user a sense of accomplishment after each chunk is completed that encourages them to continue.
+This approach is used by major companies such as [Microsoft](https://docs.microsoft.com/en-us/style-guide/procedures-instructions/writing-step-by-step-instructions#complex-procedures).
+Related research on chunking and usability is available from the [Nielsen Norman Group](https://www.nngroup.com/articles/short-term-memory-and-web-usability/).

 }